 NextJS

-To create a new app, you can run npx create-next-app <your-app-name>.
+To create a new app, you can run npx create-next-app@latest <your-app-name>.
 Then install the Kima Widget and its peer dependencies.

 npm install @kimafinance/kima-transaction-widget redux react-redux pino-pretty